toBlave/dynamic_options_parser/README.md

+# Dynamic Options Parser

-# This is a wrpper around the standard Ruby OptionsParser.
+This is a wrapper around the standard Ruby OptionsParser.
 It's designed to make it easier to declare command line options for Command Line ruby scripts.

 # Usage
 ``` ruby